Genital & Anal Hygiene

 Genital hygiene is about comfort, health, and feeling at ease in your body.
 It is not about being perfect, sterile, or “porn clean.”
 Bodies have smells, fluids, and variation.
 That is normal.

-Good hygiene supports pleasure and confidence, but over-cleaning can cause irritation and problems.
+Good hygiene supports pleasure and confidence, but over-cleaning can cause irritation.
 The goal is gentle care, not control.

 Genitals are sensitive.
 Treat them kindly.